 Notice the layers.
 There should be layers!
 Please and Thank you!

-- 1 tsp bullion
+- 1 tsp baking powder

 - Set aside and allow to cool completely before filling into the pastry.

 - Fold the short end of the rectangular dough top third down to the center then the bottom third up and over that (think about folding it in thirds, like you would a letter)